-In the Decode step, the instruction fetched from memory is translated into voltages that set-up the computer's circuits for the particular operation at hand.
-If the computer thinks it is getting an instruction but instead gets garbage, there will be problems.
-A computer system's ability to recover from such situations is generally the function of a robust operating system.
+In the decode step, the instruction fetched from memory is decoded.
+If the computer thinks it is getting an instruction but instead it gets garbage there will be problems.
+A computer system's ability to recover from such situations is generally a function of a robust operating system.